FREQUENTLY ASKED QUESTIONS

-Whereas many other commodities of interest are relatively more soluble, such as copper uranium, and lithium, native gold (e.g. visible free-gold in quartz veins or gold nuggets in placer deposits) has been regarded as essentially not soluble in natural waters.
-In some important types of gold deposits, however, and in Carlin-type gold deposits (CTGDs) in particular, the gold and associated trace elements that are intimately associated with soluble complex sulfides, such as pyrite and arsenopyrite.
+Whereas many other commodities of interest are relatively more soluble, such as copper, uranium, and lithium, native gold (e.g. visible free-gold in quartz veins or gold nuggets in placer deposits) has been regarded as essentially not soluble in natural waters.
+In some important types of gold deposits, however, and in Carlin-type gold deposits (CTGDs) in particular, the gold and associated trace elements are intimately associated with soluble complex sulfides, such as pyrite and arsenopyrite.
 When these complexes encounter groundwater, they react with the oxygen in the groundwater (oxidize) and release gold and associated trace elements into the groundwater, at which point the gold is briefly available in the groundwater to be sampled and analyzed, albeit still at ultra-trace concentrations best measured in parts per trillion (ppt) for gold.
 Until recently, laboratory equipment did not exist to reliably and cost effectively analyze gold in groundwater at these levels.
 With the latest analytical tools and new sample collection protocols, we can now reliably and repeatedly measure gold in groundwater down to 1 ppt, which provides the resolution to use hydrogeochemistry as an important exploration tool to discover new CTGDs.

 #2.
 Nevada is a desert, right?
 How much groundwater can there be in a desert?

 Nevada receives from 4” to 14” of precipitation per year, much of it as snow in the mountains.
 The Great Basin physiographic province centered over Nevada is a closed basin, with no rivers flowing back to the sea.
 The precipitation that falls within the Basin runs down the exposed mountain ranges and percolates into the sand and gravel at the edges of the valley basins as groundwater, where it continues to move more slowly toward low points in the centres of the valley basins where the groundwater rises toward the surface, in some cases forming lakes, from which it evaporates back into the atmosphere.
-While it may seem surprising when looking out across Nevada’s large, seemingly-dry, high desert valleys, in most of the valleys where we work, the sand and gravel covering the bedrock in the valley basins are saturated with groundwater to on average of within 30 metres of the surface, a depth that is generally easily reachable by our groundwater sampling equipment.
+While it may seem surprising when looking out across Nevada’s large, seemingly-dry, high desert valleys, in most of the valleys where we work, the sand and gravel covering the bedrock in the valley basins are saturated with groundwater to, on average, within 30 metres of the surface, a depth that is generally easily reachable by our groundwater sampling equipment.

 #3.
 How do you collect samples of groundwater in a desert?

 When we have an area of interest, the first samples we collect come from existing groundwater sampling locations, such as: irrigation wells, domestic wells, stock wells, windmills, and springs.
 There are tens of thousands of such existing groundwater sampling opportunities across Nevada, and we have already collected thousands of groundwater samples from these sources, across many of Nevada’s most prospective valleys.
-When we find areas where samples from existing locations provide indications of elevated gold and other pathfinder elements, as well as when we delineate prospective areas based on other geologic tools that may not possess a sufficient distribution of existing groundwater sampling locations, we use our customized sampling equipment to complete purpose-drilled boreholes to collect groundwater samples at locations of our choosing.
+When we found areas where samples from existing locations provided indications of elevated gold and other pathfinder elements, as well as when we delineated prospective areas based on other geologic tools that may not possess a sufficient distribution of existing groundwater sampling locations, we used customized sampling equipment to complete purpose-drilled boreholes to collect groundwater samples at locations of our choosing.
 This equipment allows us to collect samples from depths that often exceed 60 metres at a sample spacing suitable to respond to direct indications of gold (approximately one sample per square kilometre).
 For more information on our groundwater sampling program, see in Seeing Through Cover.

 #4.
 Parts per trillion!?
 Can you really obtain and believe information from such low levels, or is it just statistical noise?